Applicants Schools Enterprise Media About Find a course Apply

 Areas of study

-Bachelor of Engineering (Honours): architectural, biomedical, civil, computer and autonomous systems, electrical and electronics, environmental, materials, mechanical, mechatronic, mining, or telecommunications engineering and the Internet of Things (IoT).
+Bachelor of Engineering (Honours): Biomedical, civil, computer and autonomous systems, electrical and electronics, environmental, materials, mechanical, mechatronic, mining, or telecommunications engineering and the Internet of Things (IoT).
 If you are undecided which engineering major you wish to specialise in, UOW's Flexible First Year program of common first-year subjects provides an opportunity to learn about all engineering disciplines and decide your major in the second year.
 Bachelor of Computer Science: Artificial intelligence and big data, cyber security, digital systems security, game and mobile development, software engineering.

 Career opportunities

-Bachelor of Engineering (Honours): Architectural engineer, biomedical engineer, civil engineer, computer architect, computer systems, construction manager, electronics engineer, electrical engineer, environmental engineer, geotechnical engineer, materials engineer, mechanical engineer, mechatronic engineer, mining engineer, network engineer, production engineer, security engineer, software engineer, structural engineer, telecommunications engineer, transport engineer, water quality manager.
+Bachelor of Engineering (Honours): Biomedical engineer, civil engineer, computer architect, computer systems, construction manager, electronics engineer, electrical engineer, environmental engineer, geotechnical engineer, materials engineer, mechanical engineer, mechatronic engineer, mining engineer, network engineer, production engineer, security engineer, software engineer, structural engineer, telecommunications engineer, transport engineer, water quality manager.
 Bachelor of Computer Science: AI engineer, analyst, animator, computer engineer, cyber security analyst, data mining & analysis, data scientist, database administrator, electronics engineer, games or app developer, network architect, programmer, security engineer, software engineer user interface designer, web developer for multimedia and service-orientated applications for industries such as marketing, education, research, media providers.

 Professional recognition